MicrosoftDocs/azure-docs/articles/data-factory/source-control.md

 1. Create a pull request to merge the changes to the collaboration branch

 Below are some examples of situations that can cause a stale publish branch:
 - A user has multiple branches.
-In one feature branch, they deleted a linked service which is not AKV associated (non-AKV linked services are published immediately regardless if they are in Git or not) and never merged the feature branch into the collaboration branch.
+In one feature branch, they deleted a linked service that isn't AKV associated (non-AKV linked services are published immediately regardless if they are in Git or not) and never merged the feature branch into the collaboration branch.
 - A user modified the data factory using the SDK or PowerShell
 - A user moved all resources to a new branch and tried to publish for the first time.
 Linked services should be created manually when importing resources.
 - A user uploads a non-AKV linked service or an Integration Runtime JSON manually.
 They reference that resource from another resource such as a dataset, linked service, or pipeline.
 A non-AKV linked service created through the UX is published immediately because the credentials need to be encrypted.
 If you upload a dataset referencing that linked service and try to publish, the UX will allow it because it exists in the git environment.
 It will be rejected at publish time since it does not exist in the data factory service.